Guildflow/guildflow-marketing-website/content/blog/new-member-onboarding/index.md

 **Connect the new member with a buddy or group sponsor.** While this could be the same person who did the "virtual tour" it would be more optimal to connect the new member with a buddy or sponsor that best matches their goals.
 Maybe they are looking to get a new job, who among the current members can help them work on a resume or practice an interview?
 Maybe they want to get better at testing, who among the current members can help with that?

 **Schedule followup check-ins with the new member.** Every so often, perhaps after the first 6 weeks and then maybe every 6 months, schedule a check-in and see how things are going.
 Have they attended any group events?
-How did they go?
+How did these go?
 Are they socializing in the chat rooms?
 Try to find a way to get them involved.
 If they have not participated or stopped participating try to find out why.
-Make sure it's clear you have there confidence and are seeking honest feedback.
+Make sure it's clear you have their confidence, this is not a guilt trip and you are seeking honest feedback.

 ## Make new members and guests feel welcome at events.